ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 When I first started to fill out my Journal I was also in the middle of reading GTD and decided to start with the practice of getting everything that was in my head out and onto the page so that I could "close the open loops" in my brain.
 To that end, I filled out this page with all of the random things that were swirling around in my head in a stream of conciousness without worrying about home vs. work or long vs. short term or big vs. small tasks, I just threw everything on the page.
 This was really helpful for filling out that initial Monthly task list.
 And of course, add this page(s) to your index!

 8. **Start your Daily Log**
 This is really the core of the whole system and is where you will use those symbols from the key the most.
-Start each day by writing a date header for today - I usually do it in the format of `AUG 18 - TUES`, and then I've landed on drawing a simple horizontal line with a strip of pink highlighter for visual differentiation.
+Start each day by writing a date header for today - I usually do it in the format of `AUG 18 - TUES`.
+I tried some different ways to visually highlight the day header, but I've landed on drawing a simple horizontal line with a little strip of pink highlighter, which is about as fancy as I get.
 Then, start adding in some notes for today - don't be afraid to add bullets for things that you've already done or meetings you had and cross them out!
 Don't pre-generate your daily sections, but fill out the day and then when the day is done, you can add the next day on the next line, taking up as much or as little room as you need.

 ## Process
 Now that your notebook is all set up, let's talk about the process of using this thing you've just created.
 There are a few things that I've found have been helpful as I've developed my process.